cloudfoundry/summit-hands-on-labs/na-2020/gluon/README.md

 (using the `gluon @proto` syntax) for your deployment, and can follow the deployment task using BOSH tooling, if you desire.

-First, verify that you can still talk to the `proto` BOSH
-director:

-    gluon @proto env

-Then, check the deployments list for your Vault:
+First, check the deployments list for your Vault:

     gluon @proto deployments | grep vault-$SEAT